All Episodes

 That's why I'm not on top of it.

-Great great to have you with us, Rick.
+Great to have you with us, Rick.

 Great talking to you, Mark.

-You know I feel sorry for those poor girls up in Georgia.
+You know, I feel sorry for those poor girls up in Georgia.

-The lemonade stand.
+Their lemonade stand.

 Right.